Signs of tinnitus

 There is a strong relationship between tinnitus and hearing loss.

-About 78% of individuals seeking medical attention for their tinnitus are told “there’s nothing that can be done to help.
+About 78% of individuals seeking medical attention are told “there’s nothing that can be done to help.
 You’ll just have to learn to live with it.”

 About 20% of patients with hearing loss complain of tinnitus and about 90% of patients with severe tinnitus have hearing loss.